omega8cc/boa/README.txt

  OpenPublic ------------------- http://drupal.org/project/openpublic
  OpenScholar ------------------ http://openscholar.harvard.edu
  Videola ---------------------- http://videola.tv

-All D6 platforms have been enhanced using Pressflow Drupal core.

-All D7 platforms include some hotfixes published between latest Drupal core release and latest BOA release.

 Platforms marked with (int) come also with ready to use translations of Drupal core in 25 languages.
 Only languages with at least